 Old Palo Alto Residential Parking Permits

-If you are a resident of the area and interested in a parking permit, visit this link for the permitting website.
+If you are a resident of the area and interested in a parking permit, visit the permitting website.
 For additional help, consult this Step by Step Duncan Permit Purchasing Guide.
 Or check out the FAQ.
 On occasion, permit emails will be directed to your spam/junk folder.
 Please check this folder if you do not receive a message in your inbox.
 For technical or fulfillment issues, please contact our permit vendor for assistance.
 You can reach Duncan Solutions at (866) 210-2417; please listen very carefully to the full list of menu options to reach the phone tree's permit section.
 You can also email Duncan at Onlineissues@DuncanSolutions.com.

 Permit Prices for Residents